 The STARS online training module for consultants in now available

-NES has developed a new DNACPR module for Foundation Years 1 and 2 as part of the Doctors online training system (DOTS).
+NES has developed a DNACPR module for Foundation Years 1 and 2 as part of the Doctors online training system (DOTS).

-The Care Inspectorate has identified new information it will collect via its annual returns which will inform improvement of palliative care in care homes.
+The Care Inspectorate has identified information it will collect via its annual returns which will inform improvement of palliative care in care homes.

-SCYPPEx has become a part of the SPPC.
+SCYPPEx is now part of the SPPC.

 A CEL on hospice commissioning was published in May 2012: CEL 12 (2012) 'A Partnership for Better Palliative and End of Life Care: Creating a new relationship between Independent Adult Hospices and NHS Boards in Scotland'.